Unleashing Our Art

 For Social Change

-Today, under Artistic Director Sarah Bellamy’s leadership, we are evolving into our next life cycle: a performing arts campus and center for racial healing that nurtures black artists, advances equity, and facilitates wellness for individuals and community.
+Today, under President Sarah Bellamy’s leadership, we are evolving into our next life cycle: a performing arts campus and center for racial healing that nurtures black artists, advances equity, and facilitates wellness for individuals and community.

 Art is at the heart of this vision.
 More than a transactional exchange between artists and patrons, it intentionally blurs the lines between artists and audiences to foster shared vision and beloved community.
 Creative expression and social practice is the way: a way of being in the world, of rescuing and rehabilitating one another, of practicing civic engagement and breaking toxic patterns and ways of relating, of building more compassionate and equitable communities.